List of Billboard Adult Contemporary number ones of 1999

 In the penultimate issue of Billboard of the year, Celine Dion returned to number one with "That's the Way It Is", making her the only artist to achieve two number ones in 1999.
-The song was not at the time available to the public to purchase as a physical single, but was serviced to radio and achieved sufficient spins to top the AC chart, which is based solely on airplay.
+At the time, the song was not available to the public to purchase as a physical single, but it was released to radio stations and achieved sufficient plays to top the AC chart, which is based solely on airplay.
 "That's the Way It Is" was Dion's final number one before she took a hiatus from the music business, during which she gave birth to her first child.
-A week later, "I Knew I Loved You" by Savage Garden moved into the number one position, the start of a run in the top spot which would ultimately last for 17 weeks.
-The track would prove to be one of the most enduring songs in the history of AC radio, and in 2002 it set a new record for the highest total number of weeks spent on Billboard's Adult Contemporary chart when it spent its 124th week on the listing, breaking the record set by one of Savage Garden's earlier songs, "Truly Madly Deeply".
+A week later, "I Knew I Loved You" by Savage Garden moved into the number one position, the start of a run in the top spot which would ultimately last for seventeen weeks.
+The track became one of the most enduring songs in the history of AC radio, and in 2002, it set a new record for the highest total number of weeks spent on Billboard's Adult Contemporary chart, when it spent its 124th week on the listing, breaking the record set by one of Savage Garden's earlier songs, "Truly Madly Deeply".